Two-Player Zero-Sum Hybrid Games: Conclusion and Future Work

 In this paper, {we formulate a two-player zero-sum game under dynamic constraints given in terms of hybrid dynamical systems, as in \cite{65}. } Scenarios in which the control action is selected by a player $P_1$ to accomplish an objective and counteract the damage caused by an adversarial player $P_2$ are studied.
 By encoding the objectives of the players in the optimization of a cost functional, sufficient conditions in Hamilton–Jacobi–Bellman-Isaacs form are provided to upper bound the cost for any disturbance.
 The main result allows the {optimal strategy of $P_1$} to minimize the cost under the maximizing {adversarial action}.
-Additional conditions are proposed to allow the saddle-point strategy to render a set of interest asymptotically stable by letting the value function take the role of a Lyapunov function.
+Additional conditions are proposed to allow the saddle-point strategy to render a set of interest asymptotically stable by \IfAutomss{using}{letting\>} the value function \IfAutomss{as}{take the role of\>} a Lyapunov function.

-Future work includes \IfIncd{studying structural}{the extension of the results to zero-sum hybrid games {with the relaxation of the uniqueness of solutions assumption.
-We expect the results {in this paper} can be generalized to randomized strategies, in particular, through the connection between set-valued dynamics and nonuniqueness of solutions, which captures nondeterminism.} Structural} conditions on the system that do not involve $V$ and guarantee the existence of a solution to Problem $(\diamond)$ based on the smoothness and regularity of the data of the system, similar to those in \cite{GOEBEL2019153}\IfIncd{.}{, will also be studied.}
+Future work includes \sj{generalizing results to \NotAutomss{the space of }mixed strategies.
+Structural} conditions on the system that do not involve $V$ and guarantee the existence of a solution to Problem $(\diamond)$ based on the smoothness and regularity of the data of the system, \IfAutomss{as }{similar to those }in \cite{GOEBEL2019153}, will be studied.

 \NotAutomss{